DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 76. CSS UPGRADE ASSIGNMENT - STEP 1

 This assignment involved the student applying a `font-family` and a default `font-size` to their website using a new CSS file.
 The student successfully implemented the style rules on the `body` element, which is a modern best practice for ensuring consistent styling across the entire page.
 The student also corrected an error in their HTML file by removing a duplicate `<title>` tag.

+#### 77. CSS UPGRADE ASSIGNMENT - STEP 2

+This assignment involved the student styling the form on their one-page website.
+The student successfully applied CSS properties to control the form's appearance, debugged a layout issue with the checkbox, and made several user experience improvements, including adding an accessible label for the textarea and using the `rows` attribute.

+#### 78. CSS UPGRADE ASSIGNMENT - STEP 3

+This assignment was a formal check for the student to ensure their external stylesheet was correctly linked to their HTML document.
+The student confirmed that this step was already completed, which reinforces the best practice of linking CSS files in the `<head>` of the HTML document.